-Study Group 5 will also take care of aspects related to the deployment of new services on existing copper networks, such as the coexistence of different services from different providers in the same cable or same cable bundle and the positioning of components (e.g. surge protection components) inside the central office main distribution frame, including also the need to provide performance requirements of new copper-pair cables designed to support a higher bandwidth.

-This activity is related to the continuation of studies on local loop unbundling (LLU), the continuing integration of fibre with copper, with the scope to provide all the correct technical solutions needed to assure network integrity and interoperability, the easy use of equipment and access security, in a context where operators can interact without negatively affecting the quality of service defined by regulatory and administrative issues.

 The meetings of Study Group 5 and its working parties/Questions should as far as practicable be collocated with other study groups/working parties/Questions involved in the study of environment, circular economy, energy efficiency and climate change to address the Sustainable Development Goals.

-Annex C to Resolution 2 (Rev. Hammamet, 2016) List of Recommendations under the responsibility of the respective ITU-T study groups and TSAG in the 2017-2020 study period
+Annex C (to Resolution 2 (Rev. Geneva, 2022)) List of Recommendations under the responsibility of the respective ITU-T study groups and TSAG in the 2021-2024 study period

 ITU-T Study Group 5